 - The Chief Constable is responsible for delivering policing in line with the Commissioners Police and Crime Plan.
 The plan is jointly determined using the Force Strategic Assessment taking into account community and partnership objectives and the result of public consultation.
 Effective engagement will be maintained with key stakeholders to ensure Force accountability to the communities that they represent. - The Chief Constable takes responsibility under the Equality Act 2010 to promote and endorse equality and diversity issues within the Force and will provide effective community consultation and engagement with minority groups.
-Performance will be measured to ensure accountability and community involvement with future strategic decisions, a performance pack related to equality and diversity in Human Resources and service provision is presented to the quarterly Strategic Confidence and Equality Board and published on the Force website.
+Performance will be measured to ensure accountability and community involvement with future strategic decisions, a performance pack related to equality and diversity in Human Resources and service provision is presented to the quarterly Strategic Equality and Confidence Board and published on the Force website. - The Communications and Engagement Department play an active role in external public relations, particularly through digital engagement and supporting the engagement of Senior Management Teams and operational messages.